 - Has been accredited by a foreign government that is recognized by the United States,

 Intends to engage primarily in official activities for that foreign government while in the United States, and

 Has been recognized by the President, Secretary of State, or a consular officer as being entitled to that status.

 Members of the Immediate Family

-Members of the immediate family include the individual's spouse and unmarried children (whether by blood or adoption) but only if the spouse's or unmarried children's nonimmigrant statuses are derived from and are dependent on the exempt individual's visa classification.
+Members of the immediate family include the individual's spouse and unmarried children (whether by blood or adoption) but only if the spouse's or unmarried children's visa statuses are derived from and are dependent on the exempt individual's visa classification.
 Unmarried children are included only if they:

 - Are under 21 years of age,

 - Reside regularly in the exempt individual's household, and

 The immediate family of an exempt individual does not include attendants, servants, or personal employees.